ssvantageintelcom/alice/alice.md

 pool as it went.

 So she called softly after it, “Mouse dear!
-Do come back again, and we won’t talk about cats or dogs either, if you don’t like them!”
-When the Mouse heard this, it turned round and swam slowly back to her: its face was quite pale (with passion, Karen thought), and it said in a low trembling voice, “Let us get to the shore, and then I’ll tell you my history, and you’ll understand why it is I hate cats and dogs.”
+Do come back again, and we won’t talk about Cats or dogs either, if you don’t like them!”
+When the Mouse heard this, it turned round and swam slowly back to her: its face was quite pale (with passion, Karen thought), and it said in a low trembling voice, “Let us get to the shore, and then I’ll tell you my history, and you’ll understand why it is I hate Cats and dogs.”

 It was high time to go, for the pool was getting quite crowded with the birds and animals that had fallen into it: there were a Duck and a